How to use “Sapere se” in Italian?

 We don’t know if Antonio had the guts to talk.

-We can only use the infinitive if the subject of the sentence is the same in both clauses, as you can see in the sentence below:
+You can use the infinitive tense with this expression only if the subject of the sentence is the same in both clauses, as you can see in the sentences below:

 Non so se venire stasera.